Small Home, Smart Solar: Your Options Explained

 - Ask about small systems: Not all installers are interested in small jobs – find ones who are

-For Flat Owners/Renters
+For Flat & Apartment Owners/Renters

 - Check your lease: Any restrictions on balcony fixtures or external alterations?